What is Hardware Lifecycle Replacement (LCR)?

 So you have a couple of choices.
 You can create, implement, and manage your own plan, or you can find a partner to help you.

-Below is some of the common equipment that might be included in your plan.
-With each device type, we’ve listed the average lifespan that you can expect.
+Below is some of the common equipment that might need to be included in your plan.
+With each device type, we’ve listed the average lifespan that you can reasonably expect:

 - Desktop PC = 5-8 years